Heads-in-the-Cloud/users-api-AB/README.md

 # Users REST API Server

-## A microservice for Utopia Airlines by Austin Baugh
+A Spring Boot REST API microservice for Utopia Airlines.
+This microservice has access to user-related tables such as:
+- user
+- user-role

+This microservice allows for an authorized Admin to make CRUD operations on these tables and manages authentication.

+## Prerequisites
-Requires Java 11
+- Java 11